Payroll & Billing in Time Processing

 Once enabled, you can locate it in your Update rates and hours module.

-If you would like to add a pay and bill allowance, you can simply click the + Add allowance and then fill select the Type, Units, Pay rates and Bill rates.
+If you would like to add a pay and bill allowance, you can simply click the + Add allowance and then select the Type, Units, Pay rates and Bill rates.
 Once you create an allowance, here's some things to remember:

 • If you add more than one allowance, the most recent allowance will form at the top.